docker/docs/docker-for-windows/faqs.md

 #### Why is Windows 10 Home not supported?

-Docker for Windows requires the Hyper-V Windows feature which is not available on Home-edition.
+Docker Desktop for Windows requires the Hyper-V Windows feature which is not available on Home-edition.

 #### Why is Windows 10 required?

-Docker for Windows uses Windows Hyper-V. While older Windows versions have Hyper-V, their Hyper-V implementations lack features critical for Docker for Windows to work.
+Docker Desktop for Windows uses Windows Hyper-V. While older Windows versions have Hyper-V, their Hyper-V implementations lack features critical for Docker Desktop for Windows to work.

-#### Why does Docker for Windows fail to start when firewalls or anti-virus software is installed?
+#### Why does Docker Desktop for Windows fail to start when firewalls or anti-virus software is installed?

 Some firewalls and anti-virus software might be incompatible with Hyper-V and some Windows 10 builds (possibly, the Anniversary Update), which impacts Docker